havefish/bunnymq/README.md

 # Bunnymq

-Simple transparent wrapper for a small subset of Pika.
+Simple transparent wrapper for a small portion of [Pika](https://pika.readthedocs.io/en/stable/).
 It has a nice interface.

 # Install